 Buchanan expected this kind of excellence, however, and it is easy to understand why.
 The adage is “success breeds success.”
-A St. Maries, Idaho, native, Buchanan’s record, from high school player to student coach to full-time assistant, is superb.
+A St. Maries, Idaho, native, Buchanan’s record, from high school player to student-coach to full-time assistant, is superb.
 Simply put, she has won on every level, and won a lot.

 “The support from the university, the athletic department, and the Moscow community are outstanding,” Buchanan said.
 “I know what it takes to reach a very high level and Idaho has all of the ingredients to become an elite program.”

 Buchanan’s last stop as an assistant coach at Colorado State (under former Vandal head coach Tom Hilbert) saw the Rams reach the upper echelon of college volleyball.
-In 1999, CSU won a school record 30 matches - in 33 outings - and was among the final 16 teams at the NCAA Championships.
-Buchanan also helped the Rams win the inaugural Mountain West Conference Tournament title with a win over Brigham Young on the Cougars’ home court.
+In 1999, CSU won a school record 30 matches - in 33 outings - and was among the final 16 teams at the NCAA Tournament.
+Buchanan also helped the Rams win the inaugural Mountain West Conference Tournament title with a victory over Brigham Young on the Cougars’ home court.
 With the success, CSU reached a 12th-place national ranking.

-But Buchanan knew something of helping build programs before she arrived at Fort Collins.
+Buchanan knew something of helping build programs before she arrived at Fort Collins.
 She served as Hilbert’s top assistant at Idaho in 1996, a season the Vandals went 25-6 and won the Big West Conference Eastern Division title.

-Prior to coming to Moscow in 1996, Buchanan already had established herself as an up-and-coming member of the coaching ranks.
-A knee injury cut short her playing career before it ever really started at the University of Southern California.
+Prior to coming to Moscow in 1996, Buchanan had already established herself as an up-and-coming member of the coaching ranks.
+A knee injury cut her playing career short before it ever started at the University of Southern California.
 Rather than give up the game, she became a student assistant for the Women of Troy.
 She proceeded to learn the art of coaching from then-USC mentor Lisa Love.
-The precocious student performed a variety of tasks for Southern Cal, including management of vendor contracts, home event management, and assistance with booster club and fundraising events.
-In addition to off-the-court duties, Buchanan assisted with practices, camps and edited game film.
+The precocious student performed a variety of tasks for Southern Cal, including management of vendor contracts, home event management, and assistance with booster club and fund-raising events.
+In addition to off-the-court duties, Buchanan also assisted with practices, camps and edited game film.

 Lamppa was most recently the associate head coach at neighboring Washington State University from 2008-11, and has been coaching volleyball since 1999 with nine years of head coaching experience.

 As recruiting coordinator at WSU, Lamppa recruited and developed two Pac-10 All-Freshman selections.
 During the 2009 season he helped the Cougars to a top-25 national ranking and wins over four top-25 teams.